 Conclusion

-So you’ve tallied hours, wire ounces, and oxygen’s existential cost — congratulations, you’re officially a welding accountant.
-Stick that per-inch rate on the quote, add a sensible markup (don’t pretend profit’s optional), and round for human error.
-If labor, gas, and consumables don’t add up to your target margin, adjust travel speed, consumable choice, or price.
-Repeat until bank account and customer both stop complaining — that’s your MIG cost.
+You have tallied hours, wire ounces, and oxygen’s existential cost.
+Congratulations, you are officially a welding accountant.
+Stick that per-inch rate on the quote.
+Add a sensible markup.
+Do not pretend profit is optional.
+Round for human error.
+If labor, gas, and consumables do not add up to your target margin, adjust travel speed, consumable choice, or price.
+Repeat until bank account and customer both stop complaining.
+That is your MIG cost.